BeamCtrl/Airiana/README.md

   -edit the ha-token file, add your server port and bearer token.

   -edit /etc/systemd/system/airiana.service, add "homeAss" to commandline option

+  or

+  use MQTT to push data to HomeAssistant via the json data file air.out.
+  This will require you to install a MQTT-publisher and a Broker to handle the data distribution.

 #### To run it against an Systemair Internet Access Module,